Hi, I'm Hamish

 • As a child I learned piano and guitar and started producing my own music at 19

-• I love music from Sub-Saharan Africa (Highlife, Afrobeat, Soukous, Makossa, etc.)
+• I love music from Sub-Saharan Africa (highlife, afrobeat, soukous, makossa, etc.)

-• In 2023-24 I adopted a beautiful dog from 5–18 months old (her name is Millie; in the pics)
+• In 2023-24 I fostered a beautiful dog from 5–18 months old (her name is Millie; in the pics)

-Work with Hamish
+Work with me 1:1